FREQUENTLY ASKED QUESTIONS

 In simple terms, A “RAR” file is an alternative to a ZIP file.
 It works the same way, but is preferred over ZIP by many sample library developers and distributors of large digital downloads, as it compresses files more efficiently and effectively, and is more secure.
 Unfortunately, Mac OS can not open or extract RAR files by default, but it is highly recommended that you obtain a rar extracting utility (like the one linked above) so that you are prepared for future purchases you might make that include rar files.

-Due to customer feedback, we will be transitioning all of products over to ZIP archives
+We are currently transitioning all of our products over to ZIP archives to eliminate this minor inconvenience.

 No. The original authors of the project files retain copyright and authorship of the music and MIDI contained within them.
-It is to be used for study purposes only.
+All products sold on this website are for educational purposes only.